rakutentech/leofs_docs/configuration_5.rst

 Limits
 ------

-Since LeoFS NFS implementation is still Alpha status, there are some limitations.
-Details are described at `LeoFS
+Since LeoFS NFS implementation is still the alpha version, there are some limitations.
+The details are described at `LeoFS Limits <http://leo-project.net/leofs/docs/faq_2.html#nfs-support>`_
-Limits <http://leo-project.net/leofs/docs/faq_2.html#nfs-support>`_